Gianlucca123/Vision-LLM-MINA/custom_evaluation/README.md

     - **required**: True
     - **help**: Evaluation mode to use: 'ST' for Sentence Transformer or 'JKW' for Jaccard Keyword.
     - **Explanation**: This argument specifies the evaluation mode to use.
 It can be either "ST" for Sentence Transformer or "JKW" for Jaccard Keyword.
 It is required for the script to run.

+- `--text_file`
+    - **action**: "store_true"
+    - **help**: Flag to indicate that the input files are text files.
+Default is JSON.
+    - **Explanation**: This argument is a flag that, when set, indicates that the input files are text files instead of JSON files.
+It does not take any value and is used as a boolean flag.